ellisp/blog-source/_posts/2020-09-26-nzes-issues.md

 <object type="image/svg+xml" data='/img/0193-btm.svg' width='100%'><img src='/img/0193-btm.png' width='100%'></object>

 Generally there are some sensible results here.
 For instance, topic 1 hones in on the words "clean", "green", river" and "environment" - very sensible.
 Topic 15 features "climate change".
-The human-coded topics did not distinguish between general concern for the environment and climate change as two separate issues, and I would say this is probably an improvement.
+The human-coded topics did not distinguish between general concern for the environment and climate change as two separate issues, and I would say splitting them out is probably an improvement.
 Topic 7 clearly relates neatly to health, 2 to foreign land ownership and immigration, and so on.
 Basically, there are some sensible clusterings of words into topics here that make sense with what we know of political attitudes in New Zealand.

 Comparing the BTM-chosen topics numbers 1 to 21 with the human-coded topics made from the same free text, and overlaying the party vote choices most related to each combination of topic, we see this relationship: